Roxera, 20 mg 30 pcs.

 Antacids

-Iso-enzymes of the cytochrome P450 system
+Isoenzymes of the cytochrome P450 system

-Interactions with drugs that require dose adjustment of rosuvastatin (see.
-Table 3)
+Interactions with drugs that require dose adjustment of rosuvastatin (see Table 3)

 Table 3

-Change in AUC of rosuvastatin*
+Change in rosuvastatin AUC*

-Cyclosporine 75-200 mg 2 times daily, 6 months
+Cyclosporine 75-200 mg 2 times a day, 6 months

-10 mg once daily, 10 days
+10 mg once a day, 10 days

 Regorafenib 160 mg once daily, 14 days